GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex3_gnirsls_Lband10mm_api.rst

 Processed Arc - Wavelength Solution
 ===================================
-The wavelength solution for L-band and M-band data is derived from the wavelengths of strong peaks in the emission spectrum of the sky.
+The wavelength solution for L-band and M-band data are derived from the wavelengths of strong peaks in the emission spectrum of the sky.
 The quality of the wavelength solution depends on the width and strength of the telluric features.